-The Board elected to invest this additional Infrastructure allocation in the Axium Infrastructure North America II fund, which invests in Canada and the U.S. This fund is complementary to the existing Infrastructure investment with IFM, which invests in large infrastructure assets such as toll roads, airports and pipelines.
-The Axium fund, on the other hand, invests in smaller assets such as solar and wind farms and long-term care facilities.
+In Infrastructure, the Board expanded the Plan's policy exposure from 3% to 5% in 2019 by approving a 2% allocation to an Axium North America infrastructure fund.
+The bulk of this commitment was called in the first half of 2020.
+The Axium fund invests in Canada and the US and is complementary to the Plan's other infrastructure manager, IFM, which invests in large infrastructure assets such as toll roads, airports and pipelines.
+The Axium fund, on the other hand, invests in smaller assets such as solar and wind farms and longterm care facilities.
 In addition, the Axium investments are typically low risk as the revenue from the asset is contracted through the life of the asset even before the asset is developed.
-The commitment to the Axium fund is \$70 million.
-This commitment is greater than the 2% policy allocation because the investment will spin-off income to SCERA, which will reduce the asset exposure over time.
-As a result, we anticipate averaging an approximate exposure of 2% over time.

-SCERA continued to invest its "Opportunistic" allocation in 2019, which has a 0% to 6% policy weight.
-The allocation's purpose is to capitalize on outsized opportunities resulting from significant market dislocations.
+SCERA continued to invest its "Opportunistic" allocation in 2020, which has a 0% to 6% policy weight.
+The allocation's main purpose has been to capitalize on outsized opportunities resulting from significant market dislocations.
 We believe that accessible and meaningful dislocations are not common and are typically not longlived.
-Consequently, there have been periods in the past when this allocation was unused as we expect there will be in the future.
+Consequently, there have been and, in the future, will be periods when the allocation goes unused.
 Since 2015, we have employed this allocation by investing in a series of Special Opportunity Funds (SOFs) managed by Davidson Kempner (DK).
 The manager adds value by acquiring distressed credit portfolios at bargain prices, then reorganizing, and ultimately divesting of assets.
 DK SOF III, III-A and IV are "rollover funds", are less expensive than most funds of this type and management fees are charged only on invested capital.